krmgns/cryptee/README.md

 $cBar = new Cryptee\Cryptee(BAR_KEY);
 ```

-Tip: You can create new keys calling first `Cryptee::generateKey()`.
+Tip: You can create new keys calling `Cryptee::generateKey()` method.

 ## License